AlexFr062/samples/STM32/startup_code/readme.md

 ## How to get the main function working

-Using debugger, we can see that the program crashes in our `Default_handler` is called.
+Using debugger, we can see that the program crashes and our `Default_handler` is called.
 Comparing two `Reset_handler` functions, I see the following Assembly lines:

 ```
 bl  SystemInit         /* in the beginning*/